What are Commercial Rates?

 Can the result of a revision application be appealed?

-Following a new/revised valuation on a property, the owner/occupier and Sligo County Council are informed of the outcome, by the Valuation Office.
-The owner/occupier can appeal the decision to the Valuation Office within 28 days from the issue of notification, for a prescribed fee.
-The Valuation Office can be contacted at the following address: Valuation Office Ireland, Block 2, Irish Life Centre, Abbey Street Lower, Dublin 2 – Telephone 01 817 1000.
-A further appeal can be made to the Independent Valuation Tribunal with a further right to appeal via the High Court and ultimately the Supreme Court.
+Following a new/revised valuation on a property, the owner/occupier and Sligo County Council are informed of the outcome, by Valuation Division, Tailte Éireann.
+The owner/occupier can appeal the decision to Valuation Tribunal within 28 days from the issue of notification, for a prescribed fee.
+A further appeal can be made the High Court and ultimately the Supreme Court, on a point of law.

 Properties exempt from commercial rates?